sukanyasmeher/sfal-vsd/README.md

 Why is the sub-module level synthesis necessary?
 - Optimization and Area Reduction: By synthesizing sub-modules separately, the synthesis tool can optimize each one individually.
 It performs logic optimization, technology mapping, and area minimization for each sub-module.
 This leads to more efficient use of resources and reduced overall chip area.
 - Resuability: Each submodule can be designed, verified, and optimized independently.
-They can be re-used in a large design multiple times saving time and enhancing efficiency.
+They can be reused in a large design multiple times saving time and enhancing efficiency.
-- Parallel Processing: Sub-module level synthesis enables parallel processing.
-Different sub-modules can be synthesized concurrently, improving efficiency.
+- Parallel Processing: Different sub-modules can be synthesized concurrently, improving efficiency.
 For large designs, parallel synthesis significantly reduces turnaround time.

 The commands to run sub-module synthesis
 ```